If you are in business or planning to start one, you should know the single most powerful marketing tool.

 And email marketing is something you can do with having a website.

-Also if you want to rank for certain keywords over your competitors, social media accounts cannot quite cut it as compared to having a website done right.
+Also if you want to rank for certain keywords over your competitors, social media accounts cannot quite cut it as compared to having an optimized website.

 If you really want long-term effects, and with the most potential number of customers, your website being able to come up in Google is the way to go, with Social Media generating leads from postings and ads.

 About Marketplace and Portals

 A Marketplace or Portal is a website wherein businesses of the same nature are in one site to get more exposure.

 While such websites have great traffic and may be good for a time, the goal as a business owner is to establish your own identity.
 This is your brand, your own online visibility, and be able to establish a strong online presence in the long term, to sell ALL your products and services.

 Marketplaces seem an attractive option at first because (1) some business owners want the easy way and not bother with having one’s own website, or (2) they do not see the value of giving their business its own home or would want to but do not know how to go about it.